 CHECK OUT THE VIDEO OF THIS PROJECT

 If you can’t see the video, please turn off any adblockers as it blocks the video feed.
+You can also find this video on the STEAM Powered Family YouTube Channel.
 The video provides a visual of building this project.
 For written instructions with detailed step by step directions, see below.

 Trace one end of the inner tube onto the small piece of cardboard and cut out the circle.